-Comprehensions assignment help
+Comprehensions homework help

 Python is a high-level programming language that is particularly famous for allowing the programmer to write elegant code.
 The language is easy to learn and write because, in most cases, it’s like plain English language.
 This is one of the programming languages that ushers you into the programming world before you can think of using other languages such as C or C++.
 One of the most distinctive features of python is comprehension, which adept programmers use to simplify the length of code to a single line of code in the list, set, and dictionary creations.

 This article will provide you with a basic understanding of the power of Pythonic list comprehensions and how to apply comprehensions comfortably.
-This would also help if you want to pay for the comprehension assignment by being informed about the inner details of the topic.
+This would also help if you want to pay for the comprehension homework by being informed about the inner details of the topic.

 Comprehensions provide an alternative way of creating lists in python.
 There are other means of creating lists that most are accustomed to.
 To better understand what comprehensions are and why you should be using them, it’s good to look at all the methods of list creation.
 Here are some of the methods that can be used to create a list in python.